x091204/DevOps-Task-API/README.md

 - Jenkins (CI/CD pipelines)
 - Docker (containerization)
-- Trivy (security scanning)
+- Trivy (security scanning) - still have to work
-- Kubernetes (container orchestration)
+- Kubernetes (container orchestration) - still have to work
-- Terraform (infrastructure as code)
+- Terraform (infrastructure as code) - still have to work

 ## Features